Exclusive!

 English-language films are listed under their English

-title (with the original language title following in
+title (with the original language title in brackets).

-brackets).
-Where a film has never been released with
+Where a film has never been released with an English

-an English title, it is listed under its original
+title, it is listed under its original title [with an

 A chronological discrepancy related to a